2km/CakeUI/README.md

 ```
 <p>Note: Tooltips and placeholder will only work if you're using correctly the FormHelper.</p>
 <h3>Placeholder</h3>
-<p>Works like the tooltips, defining an array in the model class.<p>
+<p>Works like the tooltips, defining an array in the model class.</p>
 ```
 public $placeholder = array(
 	'field_name'=>'placeholder text'